-- your Final Average Pay, less 1.5 times the Final Average Basic State Pension; and - one half of your Final Average Pay.
+your Final Average Pay, less 1.5 times the Final Average Basic State Pension; and one half of your Final Average Pay.

-If half of your Final Average Pay is more than your Final Average Pay less one and a half times the Final Average Basic State Pension, special conditions apply when we work out your benefits based on your restructuring premiums.
+If half of your Final Average Pay is more than your Final Average Pay, less one and a half times the Final Average Basic State Pension, special conditions apply when we work out your benefits based on your Restructuring Premiums if applicable.